 Wisconsin Missing Persons Advocacy, Inc is a 501(c)(3) non profit organization.
 Our mission is to raise awareness for the Missing by bringing them a voice and supporting the families who are affected by working together to advocate for the Missing.
 It will also work to provide educational and informational activities to increase public awareness and to increase public knowledge of prevention measures.

-Four of our board members have personal experience with having a missing loved one and know the emotional trauma that having a missing loved on has.
+Two of our board members have personal experience with having a missing loved one and know the emotional trauma that having a missing loved on has.

 While Wisconsin Missing Persons Advocacy, Inc is not a search team and

 Advocate and provide support for the families of the missing